-Hemophagocytic lymphohistiocytosis (HLH) is a rare disease that usually occurs in infants and young children, although it may also occur in adults.
+Hemophagocytic lymphohistiocytosis (HLH) is a rare disease that usually occurs in infants and young children.
+It may also occur in adults.
 Children usually inherit the disease.
 In adults, many different conditions, including infections and cancer, can cause HLH.

-HLH is a rare disease, and doctors are still learning about its causes.
-There are two types of HLH.
-In familial HLH, which accounts for about 25 percent of cases, families pass down the condition.
-If both parents are genetic carriers of HLH, a child has a 25 percent chance of having the disease, a 25 percent chance of not having the disease, and a 50 percent chance of being a carrier.
+HLH is a rare disease, and healthcare providers are still learning about its causes.
+There are 2 types of HLH: familial and acquired.
+Familial HLH accounts for about 25% of cases and families pass down the condition.
+If both parents are genetic carriers of HLH, a child has a 25% chance of having the disease, a 25% chance of not having the disease, and a 50% chance of being a carrier.
 A number of conditions cause acquired HLH.
 These include:

 Fever and enlargement of the spleen are the most common symptoms of HLH.
 There are many other possible symptoms, including: